defisym/OpenFusionExamples/Extensions/SDL_Mixer/ReadMe.md

 ```cmake
 cmake -G "Visual Studio 17 2022" -A Win32 -S .. -B "build32" -DCMAKE_BUILD_TYPE=Release -DDOWNLOAD_AUDIO_CODECS_DEPENDENCY=ON -DAUDIO_CODECS_BUILD_LOCAL_SDL2=ON -DMIXERX_ENABLE_LGPL=ON -DSDL_MIXER_X_SHARED=ON -DSDL_MIXER_X_STATIC=OFF
 ```

+You may encounter build error due to the invalid characters, like error from `SDL-Mixer-X\src\codecs\pxtone\pxtnEvelist.cpp` and `SDL-Mixer-X\src\codecs\pxtone\pxtnMaster.cpp`, saying `rrr` is not the member of `_x4x_EVENTSTRUCT` or `_x4x_MASTER, but actually it's defined.
+Save both file to UTF-8 with Bom can fix this build error.
+This may specific to code page 936 and visual studio, which seems only treat UTF-8 with Bom as actual Unicode file.

 to debug the object, you can generate the debug info from linker->debug, or use the `RelWithDebInfo` configuration.